fabienlefloch/GoldfarbIdnaniSolver.jl/README.md

     return strikesf, pricesf, weights
 ```

-We can benchmark the two approaches as follows
+We can benchmark the solvers as follows
 ```julia
 using BenchmarkTools, StatsBase
 strikes = Float64.([20, 25, 50, 55, 75, 100, 120, 125, 140, 150, 160, 175, 180, 195, 200, 210, 230, 240, 250, 255, 260, 270, 275, 280, 285, 290, 300, 310, 315, 320, 325, 330, 335, 340, 350, 360, 370, 380, 390, 400, 410, 420, 430, 440, 450, 460, 470, 480, 490, 500, 510, 520, 550, 580, 590, 600, 650, 670, 680, 690, 700])